 What is Jamaica like in November?
 The temperature in Jamaica is around 84 °F in November and the chance of rainfall is lower than in October.
 The ocean temperature drops a few degrees and is around 82 °F. The wind is calm and nighttime temperatures are around 73 - 75 °F in this month.
 Make sure to sample some local cuisine during Restaurant Week, which is a popular event in Jamaica in November.

 What is Jamaica like in December and during the holidays?
 In December, Jamaica’s peak season starts, and is a very popular time for tourists traveling to Jamaica.
 The temperature is around 84 °F. The chance of rainfall decreased significantly, and the ocean temperature is around 82 °F. The wind is calm and nighttime temperatures are around 72 - 75 °F. Ideal circumstances for a tropical getaway and a spectacular NYE!

 Picture: Only Beaches all-inclusive Caribbean resorts offer the most comprehensive resort diving program, and best of all, it's all included.

 Winter isn’t a term you’ll hear often when visiting the Caribbean.
 You could say it's always summer in Jamaica.

 The region only recognizes two seasons, wet and dry, which mark the main differences in climate at various points in the year.
 The wet (or rainy) season is usually around July to October, and once that’s gone by, you’ll be left with the dry season which means more consistent weather and less tropical rainfall.

-July is the warmest month in Jamaica, with a maximum temperature of 91°F. January is usually the ‘coldest’ with highs of 82°F.
+July is the hottest month in Jamaica, with a maximum temperature of 91°F. January is usually the ‘coldest’ with highs of 82°F.

 Though Jamaica is a small island, you’ll notice slight differences in temperature in the various towns.